 Methadone, like any other drug, is not a vitamin.
-All drugs are strong poisons and lead to physical intoxication.
-How does methadone work?
+All drugs are strong poisons and lead to physical intoxication?

-- the skin of a drug addict becomes waxy and yellowish
+- Makes the skin of a drug addict waxy and yellowish.

-- one experiences bone pains—they become fragile and break easily
+- Generates bone pains and they become fragile and break easily.

-- 60% of those taking methadone become sexually incapable
+- Renders 60% of those taking methadone sexually incapable.

-- 75% of women break or completely stop their menstrual cycles
+- Causes 75% of women to break or completely stop their menstrual cycles.

-- methadone inhibits in the respiratory system of drug addicts.
+- Inhibits the respiratory system of drug addicts.

-If the mother has methadone addiction, then the newborn may develop withdrawal syndrome: increased muscle tone, tremors, vomiting, hypothermia, respiratory disorders, crying and seizures.
-The syndrome usually develops in the first 48 hours after birth.
+- A baby born to a methadone-addicted mother may develop withdrawal syndrome— namely: increased muscle tone, tremors, vomiting, hypothermia, respiratory disorders, crying and seizures.
+The syndrome usually develops in the first 48 hours after birth

 Pavel P., 28 years old

-“I had a heroin addiction—a very serious one.
+“I was seriously addicted to heroin.
 It was 1993-94 (the first wave) when Moscow and the Moscow region started using heroin.

 “On television, there were several reports about the methadone program in Holland.
 In the company in which I used drugs, the idea was that methadone is like a panacea and that with it you can quit heroin.

 “After about six months of taking methadone, when I tried to quit, I realized that it was just impossible.
-Believe me, if heroin withdrawals can be somehow transferred, then methadone is simply impossible.
-It creates very strong physical discomfort, pain in the joints, and the psyche is simply shaken.
+Methadone withdrawal creates very strong physical discomfort, pain in the joints, and the psyche is totally shaken.

 “The ’methadone program’ is just legalized suffering.
-It is not aimed at treating emotional and spiritual disorders, which is drug addiction.
-A heroin addict who turns to methadone ’treatment’ is the same as a person transferring from one place to another on the Titanic.”
+It is not aimed at treating emotional and spiritual disorders, which is a key factor in handling drug addiction.
+A heroin addict turning to methadone ’treatment’ is about the same as a person transferring from one place to another on the Titanic.”